IncQueryLabs/incquery-server-jupyter/README.md

             connector = iqs_jupyter.IQSConnectorWidget()

-   1. Fill out the text field of the widget to specify the address to a running IQS server instance.
-It is possible to specify the initial content of the address field using the optional parameter `defaultValue='127.0.0.1:47700/api'`.
-If such a default value is given, it is possible to skip this step by not displaying the widget at all (pass `auto_display=False`).
-   1. Create the main client object `iqs`:
+   1. Fill out the text field of the widget to specify the address to a running IQS server instance, then create the main client object `iqs`:

             iqs = connector.connect()

+      * To skip manual form filling, it is possible to specify the initial content of the widget fields using a number of ways.
+First, `IQSConnectorWidget` has the optional parameters `initial_address`, `initial_user`, `initial_password`.
+Second, if such parameters are not given, results may be automatically filled from environment variables (see below).
+If such default values are known, it is possible to skip this step and the previous one by not displaying a widget at all:

+                iqs = iqs_jupyter.connect()

    1. Browse for a TWC revision using

-            revision_selector = iqs.jupyter_tools.revision_selector_widget()
+            revision_selector = iqs.jupyter_tools.twc_revision_selector_widget()

    1. Access the full JSON/RPC API of IQS in the form of (you may use TAB completion):